- Sip café con leches and people-watch in Madrid's stately squares

 Day 5: Private Bike Tour in Seville

-After breakfast, you'll meet up with your private guide who will have bicycles prepared and ready to go for an active tour of Seville's numerous awe-inspiring sights such as the Plaza de España, Guadalquivir Riverfront, Setas Marketplace, Plaza de San Francisco, and some of the city's most beautiful gardens and parks.
+After breakfast, you'll meet up with your private guide, who'll have bicycles prepared and ready to go for an active tour of Seville's numerous awe-inspiring sights, such as the Plaza de España, Guadalquivir Riverfront, Setas Marketplace, Plaza de San Francisco, and some of the city's most beautiful gardens and parks.

 After breakfast, the day is yours to explore Seville however you see fit!
-There is plenty to see including the largest Gothic cathedral in the world, Christopher Columbus' tomb, and the magnificent Alcázar with its Mudéjar (Neo -Moorish) palaces and oasis-like gardens, as well as other gems in and around the beautiful historic center.
+There's plenty to see, including the largest Gothic cathedral in the world, Christopher Columbus' tomb, and the magnificent Alcázar with its Mudéjar (Neo-Moorish) palaces and oasis-like gardens, as well as other gems in and around the beautiful historic center.

-In the evening, your guide will pick you up and take you to a live flamenco show, while teaching you some history about the masterful dance and music you are about to see and hear.
-After the show, you'll be able to carry on chatting about the performance with your guide—and about life in Andalusia—over some great local tapas served at some of Seville's lesser-known spots (tapas and drinks included).
+In the evening, your guide will pick you up and take you to a live flamenco show teaching you some history about the masterful dance and music you're about to see and hear.
+After the show, you'll be able to chat about the performance with your guide—and about life in Andalusia—over some great local tapas served at some of Seville's lesser-known spots (tapas and drinks included).

-Day 7: Transfer from Seville to Ronda, via the White Villages
+Day 7: Transfer to Ronda via the White Villages

-Your first stop will be Zahara de la Sierra where you'll visit a nearby olive mill to learn about production and join a tasting before driving up and over to Grazalema.
-Here, you will sample the renowned payoyo cheese and explore the streets of Spain's most charming white village.
+Your first stop will be Zahara de la Sierra, where you'll visit a nearby olive mill to learn about production and join a tasting before driving up and over to Grazalema.
+Here, you'll sample the renowned payoyo cheese and explore the streets of Spain's most charming white village.

 Day 8: Explore Ronda

-Today you'll have the entire day to explore Ronda and the surrounding area however you'd like!
-This is a great chance to get into nature with a hike through the stunning countryside around Ronda, either on your own (with a map and hiking notes) or with a guide so you can discuss all things related to the area and the finer details of the route.
+Today, you'll have the entire day to explore Ronda and the surrounding area however you'd like!
+This is a great chance to get into nature with a hike through the stunning countryside around Ronda, either on your own (with a map and hiking notes) or with a guide so you can discuss everything related to the area and the finer details of the route.
 Either way, this is a great opportunity to experience and photograph scenery, flora, and fauna.
-For more adventurous travelers, there are a number of other activities available in the area such as rock climbing, canyoning, and kayaking.
+For more adventurous travelers, there are a number of other activities available in the area, such as rock climbing, canyoning, and kayaking.

 Upon arrival, you'll be met by a guide who will show you around the farm and private bullring.
-You will travel by 4x4 with a chance to get close to fighting bulls in order to see their size and strength.
+You'll travel by 4WD with a chance to get close to fighting bulls in order to see their size and strength.
 Listen as your guide describes the life of a fighting bull from birth to a glorious death in the ring.
 This tour is the best way to understand the art of bullfighting without actually watching a bullfight.

 Day 10: Private Tour of the Alhambra